spences10/scottspence.com/posts/2020/07/25/take-home-tests/index.md

 ## Do the groundwork

 1. Make a shortlist.
-1. Validate the candidates credentails.
+1. Validate the candidates credentials.
 They should have a presence on at least one of GitHub, GitLab and Bitbucket.
 1. Do they have a blog or write on any other platform dev.to, Hashnode or Medium.